Cordell Hull Birthplace State Park, TennesseeHistorical & Cultural Sites

 • Evening: Farewell Dinner

-• Enjoy a final dinner in the area, perhaps trying a different local restaurant or revisiting a favorite.
+• Enjoy a final dinner in the area, perhaps trying a different local restaurant in Byrdstown or venturing to a nearby town like Livingston for more options.

 Is It Worth Visiting?